f4z3r/wasmcloud-tutorial/custom-provider/README.md

 A provider acts as a crucial interface or "glue layer" between a component and a backend service.
 Sometimes like in our case the provider does not rely on any backend service.
-It translates the component's generic, simple calls (like `get` or `set` for a key-value store) into the specific commands required by the chosen backend (like a `redis` query or a `postgresql` sql statement).
-This simplifies backend changes to the point where no component code needs to be modified.
+It translates the component's generic, simple calls (like `get` or `set` for a key-value store) into the specific commands required by the chosen backend (like a `redis` query or a `postgresql` SQL statement).
+This simplifies backend changes to the point where no component code needs to be modified when a backend is swapped.

 ![component-provider-backend](./assets/providersetup.excalidraw.svg)